 Don Bartalone has been involved in the transportation and warehousing industries for over 35 years and served on the safety team and committee for 20 of those years.
 Don spent five years as a facility manager / safety coordinator for an oil refinery.
-He is an OSHA-authorized General Industry and Construction Outreach Trainer that conducts 10- and 30-hour General Industry training and also instructs OSHA 511, 501 and 503 at the National Safety Education Center.
-Don has National Safety Council certificates in Fork Lift Truck Operator Training, Incident Investigation, Safety Inspections and Advanced Safety.
-He teaches at Northern Illinois University in DeKalb, Hoffman Estates, Naperville and Rockford, Illinois, and also teaches the National Safety Council in Itasca, Ilinois.
-More recently, Don has broadened his teaching horizons to the international level – traveling to Saudi Arabia to assist in a safety development program for the world’s largest oil company Read full bio.
+He is an OSHA-authorized General Industry and Construction Outreach Trainer who conducts 10- and 30-hour hazard recognition safety training.
+Don is the lead instructor at the National Safety Education Center as well as he instructs the National Safety Council certificates in Fork Lift Truck Operator Training, Incident Investigation, Safety Inspections and Advanced Safety.
+More recently, Don has broadened his teaching horizons to the international level – traveling to Saudi Arabia to assist in a safety development program for the world’s largest oil company.
+Read full bio.

 Brent Bryden brings 32 years of manufacturing safety and environmental health experience.
 He is able to facilitate training for small, medium and large employers with a wide range of needs.
 His passion is to educate the basics to form strong safety foundations within an organization through training and education.
 Brent strives to effectively manage the elements of those safety programs for its employees and the companies they represent.
 Continuous improvement in safety training is his vision and maintaining a level of service to providing quality products, practices and services driven to achieve positive results is his goal Read full bio.